-Needless to say, most of the obstacles described earlier in establishing the norms of the democratic control of armed forces have confronted the new democracies.
-However, the transition increased the magnitude of the challenges.
-In several areas the problems were worse.
+31 The Rose-Roth initiative was named after the two members of the U.S. Congress who initiated the program and secured the necessary funding through US AID.
+The Rose-Roth initiative was based on two factors: recognition of the complexity and magnitude of the problems facing new democracies in developing effective democratic institutions and a determination that the NATO PA could help.
+The Rose-Roth outreach program has three component parts: the integration of Eastern European parliaments into all aspects of the Assembly's work, the organization of special seminars, and staff training for parliamentary staff.
+The seminars (53 to date) and staff training have focused on providing advice and expertise on the development of DCAF.
+Overall, the program has been successful not only in providing practical experience but also in demonstrating political commitment and solidarity creased the magnitude of the challenges.32 In several areas the problems were worse.
 While all transition countries faced similar problems as a result of their Communist past, each had its own specific characteristics that made the pace of change different.
-The Baltic States, for example, had to start from scratch in developing their own armed forces.
+The Baltic states, for example, had to start from scratch in developing their own armed forces.
 They did not have the enormous challenge facing others in the need to reduce and restructure bloated military establishments nor in the need to deal with a top-heavy and frequently recalcitrant officer corps.
-Yet, no one starts with a blank sheet of paper.
-They, like the others, had to deal with most burdensome Communist legacy of all - mentality and attitude - and the difficulty of inculcating a sense of initiative and responsibility.
+Yet no one started with a blank sheet of paper.
+They, like the others, had to deal with the most burdensome Communist legacy of all - mentality and attitude - and the difficulty of inculcating a sense of initiative and responsibility.
 This was probably the greatest problem in putting in place the necessary mechanisms and then making them work.